dkuzniar4/Guitar_amp/README.md

 ![alt](<Docs/Images/nonlinear.jpg>)

-To build Guitar_amp use Projucer (from JUCE framework).
+To create project Guitar_amp use Projucer (from JUCE framework) and generate files to build.

 To download executable .exe or .vst3 plugin check out releases.